Inf2-FDS/FDS-CW1-2425/README.md

 # Foundations of Data Science CW1, 2024-25

-## Important: how to run Jupyter so you can submit the exercise
+## Important: how to run Jupyter so you can submit the coursework

-This exercise (and Coursework 1) require you to submit a PDF generated in a particular way, which uses LaTeX behind the scenes.
+Coursework 1 requires you to submit a PDF generated in a particular way, which uses LaTeX behind the scenes.

 The recommended way of generating this format is to use Notable with the **Jupyter Classic (Legacy)** notebook server.